fremo/framac/README.md

 # framac

-This is my first attempt to use SourceTree with GitHub
+This is my first attempt to use SourceTree with GitHub.

 \fred